-Rufer is part of a class-action lawsuit against Abbot Laboratories, claiming that flawed results from their test led to unnecessary cancer treatments.
-[Separate from the class-action lawsuit?] she is suing her doctor, the hospital and its lab as well as Abbott Laboratories.
-(The hospital and Abbott are also suing each other.)
+Rufer has brought a lawsuit against Abbott Laboratories, one of the world's largest diagnostic and pharmaceutical companies, claiming that flawed results from their Axsym BHCG pregnancy test led to unnecessary cancer treatments, including chemotherapy and a hysterectomy.
+Rufer is also suing her doctor, the hospital and its lab.
+The hospital and Abbott are also suing each other.

 Three years ago, soon after Rufer was married, she went to the doctor because of irregular bleeding.
-The doctor took a blood sample for a routine pregnancy test, one of the most common blood pregnancy tests in the country, called the Axsym BHCG.
-The test, used in millions of pregnancy tests every year, is made by Abbott Laboratories of North Chicago, one of the largest diagnostic and pharmaceutical companies in the world.
+The doctor took a blood sample for the Axsym BHCG routine pregnancy test, one of the most common blood pregnancy tests in the country.

 Rufer was referred to a cancer specialist at the University of Washington Medical Center in Seattle for more extensive tests.
 Though scans showed no sign of a tumor, her HCG level continued to be alarmingly high.
-Doctors diagnosed her with cancer [BASED SOLELY ON THE HCG LEVEL?), and she began chemotherapy immediately.
+Doctors diagnosed her with cancer, and she began chemotherapy immediately.